I'd like to share with you all of my best french toast tips.

 - English Muffins: All of those nooks and crannies do a great job of soaking up the custard while maintaining its shape.

-- Flavored Loaves of Bread: There are so many delicious options; apple, cinnamon raisin, blueberry, lemon, chocolate, banana and so many more.
+- Flavored Loaves of Bread: There are so many delicious options; apple, pumpkin, cinnamon raisin, blueberry, lemon, chocolate, banana and so many more.
 Often these loaves are presliced so make sure to dip them quickly.

 - Muffins: I recommend using muffins for baked french toast.
 Tear the muffins into pieces and place them into a square baking dish.
 Pour the custard over the muffins making sure each piece is saturated.
 Cover the dish with foil and bake in a 350-degree oven for 30 minutes.
 Uncover and bake for an additional 10 to 15 minutes until the french toast is firm.
 I have several muffin recipes that would make a great baked french toast: Blueberry Muffins, Apple Raspberry Muffins, and Blueberry Mango Muffins.